 What causes fatigue?
 251 possible conditions

-Fatigue is a term used to describe an overall feeling of tiredness or a lack of energy.
-Learn about the possible causes and ways you can boost your energy.
+Fatigue is a term used to describe an overall feeling of tiredness or lack of energy.
+It isn’t the same as simply feeling drowsy or sleepy.
+When you’re fatigued, you have no motivation and no energy.
+Being sleepy may be a symptom of fatigue, but it’s not...
 Read more

 Fatigue is a term used to describe an overall feeling of tiredness or lack of energy.
 It isn’t the same as simply feeling drowsy or sleepy.
 When you’re fatigued, you have no motivation and no energy.
 Being sleepy may be a symptom of fatigue, but it’s not the same thing.

 Fatigue is a common symptom of many medical conditions, which range in severity from mild to serious.
 It’s also a natural result of some lifestyle choices, such as lack of exercise or poor diet.

 If your fatigue doesn’t resolve with proper rest and nutrition, or you suspect it’s caused by an underlying physical or mental health condition, see your doctor.
 They can help diagnose the cause of your fatigue and work with you to treat it.

 There are many potential causes of fatigue.
 They can be divided into three general categories:

 - lifestyle factors

 - physical health conditions

 If you’re experiencing fatigue, your activities and other lifestyle choices may be the root cause.
 For example, fatigue can result from: